Statutory Declarations in Australia

 7. Statutory Declarations Act 1959 (Cth).

-Therefore, it is important to consult the relevant legislation as each have slightly different requirements.
+Therefore, it is important to consult the relevant legislation as each has slightly different requirements.

 Is a Statutory Declaration the same as an affidavit?